React VS. Angular

 Table of Contents

-In this rapidly evolving tech era, tech experts often wonder if they should use Angular or React for their next web or app development project.
+In this fast tech era, tech experts often wonder: should they use Angular or React for their next web or app project?
 Well, the choice is sometimes hard to make due to the incredible features of these frameworks.

 Maintained by Google, Angular is an extensive application design framework and development platform.
 It is used by Gmail, YouTube TV, and Udacity in their tech stacks.
-On the other hand, React is a powerful UI (user interface) library created and maintained by Facebook.
+React is powerful.
+It is a UI (user interface) library.
+Facebook created and maintains it.
 Examples of apps created with React include Netflix, Instagram, and Facebook.

 So, which framework is the best choice for your project?
-In this article, we have highlighted everything essential about React and Angular to help you pick the best one for your needs.
+In this article, we have highlighted all the essentials about React and Angular.
+This will help you pick the best one for your needs.
 Keep reading to learn some of the main distinctions between these two.

 What Is React?

 In 2013, Facebook created React, an open-source JavaScript library.
-React is frequently used to build discrete components into user interfaces for single-page apps.
+React is often used to build separate components.
+They go into user interfaces for single-page apps.

 React supports the view layers of both web and mobile apps.
-If you combine it with other supporting libraries, this adaptable framework also makes it feasible to develop sophisticated apps.
+You can combine it with other supporting libraries.
+This lets you develop sophisticated apps.

 Key Features